unlucio/SnapmakerU1-Extended-Firmware/docs/spoolman.md

 Find the spoolman panel and verify it is active.
 ![access flluidd interface](images/spoolman/spoolman.png)
 !!!
-PAY ATTENTION !!!: I reorganized my fuidd's pannel as it please me, so your spoolman panel might not be in the same position as mine.
+PAY ATTENTION !!!: I reorganized my fuidd's panel as it pleases me, so your spoolman panel might not be in the same position as mine.
 Look for it.

 ### After config